We need to reassess how we manage teams in future hybrid workplaces

 After 15 years of corporate marketing brand and communication, Carolyn retrained as a psychologist before completing a Masters in CyberPsychology.
 Her researched focussed on the use of work and personal technology by working parents during their private time in Lockdown 1.0 (spring and early summer 2020).

 Carolyn Freeman spent 15 years as a corporate marketer working on international grocery brands such as Coca-Cola, Nestle Chilled Dairy, Colgate, Huggies and Bendicks, from South Africa, to the UK and Europe.
-Trained by ‘the best of the best’, Carolyn took key marketing and communication growth strategies and developed and built upon strong, profitable brands.
+Trained by ‘the best of the best’, Carolyn took key marketing and communication growth strategies to develop and build upon strong, profitable brands.

 Carolyn then spent 5 years as a marketing consultant for SME and start-up brands within SW England.
 She successfully applied her ‘big brand’ knowledge and skillset to help her clients identify and implement target-market-focussed, strategic marketing and communication plans.